DarkRelay-Security-Labs/vulnlab_aws/README.md

 # Pre-requisites
 Terraform installed and in the current $PATH

-Create your AWS keys https://www.youtube.com/watch?v=HuE-QhrmE1c
+`Create your AWS keys:` https://www.youtube.com/watch?v=HuE-QhrmE1c

 Update the vulnlab.tf file with your AWS keys.